frannuca/qsabr/README.md

 ## **volatility**
 This project includes data structure definitions to access volatilty surfaces and calibration algorithm for SABR coefficients, namely:

  - (https://github.com/frannuca/qsabr/blob/main/volatility/basecube.fs) base cube data class to be inherited for specific serialization into csv.
 Mainly vol and sabr coefficients share a similar cube structure which is shared across using this base class.

- - (https://github.com/frannuca/qsabr/blob/main/volatility/volcube.fs) includes vol surface data structure for easy management of the smiles
+ - (https://github.com/frannuca/qsabr/blob/main/volatility/volcube.fs) includes vol surface data structure for easy management of the smiles.

  - (https://github.com/frannuca/qsabr/blob/main/volatility/sabrcube.fs) is the data class to manage SABR coefficient cubes.

- - The calibration using (lognormal approximation) is part of the module SABR, more specifically the function https://github.com/frannuca/qsabr/blob/main/volatility/sabr.fs#L51, which applies BFGS-B algorithm (Broyden–Fletcher–Goldfarb–Shanno Bounded) to optimize rho and nu coefficent for a given beta and resolved alpha to match at the moment volatility for each smile.
+ - The calibration using (lognormal approximation) is part of the module SABR, more specifically the function https://github.com/frannuca/qsabr/blob/main/volatility/sabr.fs#L51, which applies BFGS-B algorithm (Broyden–Fletcher–Goldfarb–Shanno Bounded) to optimize rho and nu coefficent for a given beta and resolved alpha to match at the money volatility for each smile.
 This approach shows to be stable and fast convergent.

  - The module SABRInterpolator (https://github.com/frannuca/qsabr/blob/main/volatility/sabrinterpolator.fs#L13) includes various functions to re-sample the original volutility surface to higher strike resolutions as well as an interpolation algorithm for maturities not included in the original surface, therefore, this module allows the standard strike interpolation but also to compute smiles at maturities not provided in the surface using total variance intepolation approach (https://www.iasonltd.com/doc/old_rps/2007/2013_The_implied_volatility_surfaces.pdf)

 ## **qrirvol_test**